olivergirard/FishFriend/README.md

-# FishFriend
+# Fish Friend
-FishFriend is an interactive, data-driven application that makes *Stardew Valley* fishing gameplay more efficient and accessible, especially for first-time players.
+Fish Friend is an interactive, data-driven application that makes *Stardew Valley* fishing gameplay more efficient and accessible, especially for first-time players.
 This application helps users visualize data relating to the fish in *Stardew Valley*, including information such as where and when a fish can be caught, how much a fish can sell for, and much more.
 This application was constructed as a final project for CS43900: Introduction to Data Visualization.
 It makes use of Python's Matplotlib and Pandas libraries.
 Any relevant assets and data were collected directly from the [Stardew Valley Wiki](https://stardewvalleywiki.com/Stardew_Valley_Wiki) and compiled into a spreadsheet.

 ## Execution
-FishFriend can be run directly from the included `.sln` file, or from the `FishFriend.exe` file at `FishFriend\dist\FishFriend.exe`.
+Fish Friend can be run directly from the included `.sln` file, or from the `FishFriend.exe` file at `FishFriend\dist\FishFriend.exe`.

 ## Features
 ### Seasons